bhargavvarmasagi/GDP-Team04/README.md

 Researched on Functional Requirements List (Iteration 2): (09/25/2024) Refined the functional requirements list based on client feedback.
 Updated system specifications using RFC 2119-compliant language.
 Organized requirements into mandatory (SHALL), recommended (SHOULD), and optional (MAY) categories.
 Added new requirements for system behavior and constraints.

+Updated List of Proposed Prototypes(09/27/2024):Reviewed and refined prototype list for Maryville Grocery Delivery App.
+Focused on enhancing functionality and user experience.
+Suggested improvements for the checkout process, payment management, and API integration to better align with project objectives and ensure smooth scalability.